Easy Campfire Safety for Kids and Parents

 Never Leave Them Unattended

-The first rule is to never leave children near the campfire unattended.
-This rule applies to older children as well.
+Our first rule is to never leave children near the campfire unattended.

-There’s no telling when a spark or flame bursts free and something catches that shouldn’t.
+There’s no telling when a spark might catch something on fire that shouldn’t be.
 If there’s no adult to react immediately and put out the flame, it could lead to a dangerous situation.

 Use a Barrier or Fence

+We set it up on 3 sides of the fire and always had an adult at the opening tending the fire.
 The key to setting up a safe barrier or fence is to make sure it is solid and secure.
-There’s no added safety measure in a barrier that might tip over into the fire.

 If you don’t have a fence, you can draw a line in the sand or lay a rope on the ground as a visual reminder for your kids to not get too close to the fire pit.